-Long Range Transportation Planning: The NVTA is responsible for developing Northern Virginia’s Long Range Transportation Plan, updated every five years.
-The current version, TransAction 2040, identified over 200 regional projects.
-The process to update TransAction 2040, the first update since the passage of HB 2313 (2013), began in August 2015.
-The updated Plan will be adopted in 2017 in advance of the Six Year Program starting in FY2018.
-The long range transportation plan takes into account other state, regional, local and transit agency planning efforts.
-To be eligible for funding using the NVTA’s Regional Revenue Funds, candidate projects must first be included in TransAction 2040 (or subsequent updates).
+Long-Range Transportation Planning: NVTA is responsible for developing Northern Virginia’s long-range transportation plan, called TransAction, updated every five years.
+The current version of TransAction can be found here.
+The long-range transportation plan takes into account other state, regional, local and transit agency planning efforts.
+To be eligible for funding using the NVTA’s Regional Revenue Funds, candidate projects must first be included in current version of TransAction.

 Funding: Projects included in the Six Year Program are funded using the NVTA’s Regional Revenue Funds.
 The amount of Regional Revenue Funds available each year depends on the performance of three specific revenue streams – Retail Sales & Use Tax, Grantors Tax and Transient Occupancy Tax.